LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: : Language Model-based Test Suite Minimization

 \subsection{Search-based Test Suite Minimization}

-Given that test suite minimization is an NP-hard problem~\cite{hemmati2013achieving}, it can be solved efficiently using meta-heuristic search algorithms~\cite{pan2023atm}, which help find feasible, near-optimal solutions (a minimized test suite containing diverse test cases for a given budget in our context).
-For the fitness function, we used the summation of the maximum squared similarity scores (i.e., Normalized Cosine Similarity and Normalized Euclidean Distance), shown below:
+Given that test suite minimization is an NP-hard problem~\cite{hemmati2013achieving}, it can be addressed efficiently using meta-heuristic search algorithms~\cite{pan2023atm} to find feasible, near-optimal solutions, a minimized test suite containing diverse test cases for a given budget in our context.
+Like ATM, we relied on a Genetic Algorithm (GA) since it has shown, in the context of TSM, to achieve a better trade-off between effectiveness and efficiency than its multi-objective alternative, namely Non-Dominated Sorting Genetic Algorithm II (NSGA-II)~\cite{pan2023atm}.
+The optimization problem addressed by the GA is defined as a fixed-size subset selection problem~\cite{pymoo}.
+Each solution (chromosome) is a subset and is represented as a binary vector where $1$ denotes the selection of the test case and $0$ otherwise.
+The vector length equals the total number of test cases in the test suite before minimization.
+Given specified minimization budgets (25\%, 50\%, and 75\%), the percentage of selected test cases in each solution is set to equal to the budget.
+For the fitness function, we used the summation of the maximum squared similarity values (i.e., Normalized Cosine Similarity and Normalized Euclidean Distance), shown below:

 where $M_n$ is a minimized test suite of size $n$, and $Sim(t_i,t_j)$ is the normalized similarity score of test cases pair $t_i$ and $t_j$.